Vijayumapathy/matching-engine/README.md

 # Read Me First
 This is a simple aggregator/matching engine for FX.
-Unlike equities FX matching will be on more parameters.
+Unlike equities FX matching has more parameters involved.
-Although the design/data structures follows the equity model, the logic is customized for FX products.
+Although the design/data structures follows the equity model, the matching workflow is different for FX products.

 # Getting Started
 This is a basic spring boot project.
 Order publishers and aggregation/matching are from the same process.